CONCAT / LENGTH

 -- SQL Server: Use the + operator to concatenate (returns NULL if any value is NULL).
 SELECT last_name + ' ' + first_name AS full_name FROM employees;

 -- SQL Server: LEN returns the character count (trailing spaces are excluded).
-SELECT product_name, LEN(product_name) AS name_length FROM products;
+SELECT email, LEN(email) AS email_length FROM employees;

 Notes